shihad-hasan07/shihad-hasan07/README.md

 You can adopt loving pets, discover adoption options, and access resources for new pet owners, ensuring a smooth transition for your new furry family member.

 ### Project 2: [Donate Bangladesh](https://shihad-hasan07.github.io/Donate-Bangladesh/)
-Those who lives under proverty they live a miserable life.
-By donating your valuable money you can helps them.
+Those who live under poverty lead miserable lives.
+By donating your valuable money, you can help them.

 ## Connect with Me